COVID-19 / Coronavirus updates

 Q. Is the Library reopening?

-A. The Shire of Broome is delighted to announce that the Broome Public Library will re-open on Monday, as the State Government’s relaxations around COVID-19 restrictions come into play.
+A. The Shire of Broome is delighted to announce that the Broome Public Library has reopened, as the State Government’s relaxations around COVID-19 restrictions come into play.

 Q. What online library resources are still available?

 Electronic resources like e-books, e-audiobooks, digital magazines and the streaming of international films are available 24 hours a day, seven days a week.
 Click here to enjoy these resources.